23460542/CITS3403_GroupProject/README.md

 | 24000581  | Ashraf Qureshi         | https://github.com/ash-6666     |

 ## Architecture Summary
 The frontend is built with HTML, CSS, and JavaScript along with the Bootstrap 5 framework to ensure responsiveness and interactivity while having a modern design.
-The backend is developed using Flask, utilizing various librariries such as SQLAlchemy and WTForms.
-The application follows Agile methodology.
+The backend is developed using Flask, utilizing Jinja, JQuery, SQLAlchemy and WTForms.
+The application development follows Agile methodology.

 ## Launch Instructions (Windows)
 1. Clone the git repository and open the folder.